 We don’t turn away from the parts of someone we don’t want to see.
 However quickly or long it takes to see them.
 We accept them if we are strong enough.
-Or we accept them enough to not let the bad parts become the entire story.Laura Dave, The First Thing He Told Me
+Or we accept them enough to not let the bad parts become the entire story.Laura Dave, The Last Thing He Told Me

 As I sit and write this, I’m getting pumped up to go on vacation – yeah, that’s right – I’m going on a vacation for four whole days.
 Up north in the great wilderness of Wisssssconsin.
 Thankfully, I managed to get another quick read in before I depart for my 4th of July festivities.